Holly Lind BS '18, Sport Management

-Holly is a Senior in the Sport Management program.
+Holly recently graduated from the Sport Management program.
 Her lifelong passion for the Olympics led her to UCCS in the hopes of working in the Olympic Movement.
 Through connections, internships, and field experience, Holly realized her dream by working and attending the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Why did you choose UCCS?